dutter/dutter.github.io/_portfolio/foram_DE.md

 associated bacteria or archaea, and host-enriched transcriptomes using polyA capture to enrich for eukaryotic mRNAs.
-Host transcriptomes were pooled and sequenced on an Illumina NovaSeq (two lanes), and metatranscriptomes were sequenced on an Illumina HiSeq (two runs).
+Host transcriptomes were pooled and sequenced on an Illumina NovaSeq (two lanes), and metatranscriptomes were sequenced on an Illumina NextSeq (two runs).
 Transcripts were assembled de novo with Trinity according to the developer’s recommendations.